 I will also speak of Your testimonies before kings and shall not be ashamed.

 One very common pitfall for us is to focus on ourselves.
 We talk about ourselves, and often our thoughts are focused on ourselves.
-For a while, this is tolerated, but after some time has passed, other people no longer enjoy spending time with us.
+This is tolerated for a while, but after some time has passed, other people no longer enjoy spending time with us.
 A well-liked person talks about others and focuses on helping others do better.
 A true follower of Christ will always speak of God’s things and keep his focus on helping others to follow Him.
 Is your focus more on Him or on yourself?

 And I will walk at liberty, for I seek Your precepts.